Home Sun, Moon & Space Moon Full Moon names Hunter's Moon

 Eclipsed Hunter’s Moon

-In 2023, a partial eclipse of the Hunter’s Moon can be seen from Europe, Africa, Asia, Australia, and eastern parts of North and South America.
+In 2023, a partial eclipse of the Hunter’s Moon could be seen from Europe, Africa, Asia, Australia, and eastern parts of North and South America.

 Harvest Moon Some Years